SirakTiGer/SirakTiGer/README.md

 ## Objective
 🔐Passionate About Cybersecurity: In My journey though my profession the increasing sophistication of threats to information privacy and data security has fueled my passion for cybersecurity.
 I thrive on staying ahead of evolving challenges and continuously enhancing my skills to protect critical information and systems.

 💻 What I Bring: Expertise in designing scalable and secure networks.
-A commitment to building systems that empower organizations to succeed in a digital world.
+Additionaly with the skills I recently aquired by the interactive and hands on training of Google cybersecurity certification program I am able to identify indicators of compromise, indicators of volurabilities, monitoring traffic with SIEM tools and identify network intrussion using IDS/IPS.
+Overall, I bring a commitment to building systems that empower organizations to succeed in a digital world

-📈 What I'm Working On: I'm currently learning and exploring projects that bridge my network engineering expertise with advanced cybersecurity practices.
+📈 What I'm Working On: I'm currently learning and exploring projects that bridge my network engineering expertise with advanced cybersecurity practices and simultaneously persuing my Comptia Security+ certification

 ## Skills